kongware/ftor/README.md

 ## What

-ftor is a library that adapts the functional paradigm meaningfully for untyped languages like Javascript.
+ftor is a library that offers type-directed programming and functional programming idioms in an untyped language like Javascript.

 ## Why

-ftor teaches you the fundamental functional idioms, which are extremely generalized concepts and language agnostic.
-This means you can use this knowledge in countless scenarios, regardless of the programming language you're working on.
+ftor teaches you type-directed programming and fundamental functional idioms, which are extremely generalized concepts and language agnostic.
+This means you can use this knowledge in countless scenarios, regardless of the programming language you're working with.
 In order to achieve this ftor doesn't force you to learn a new language.
 You can just stick to the Lingua Franca of the web - Javascript.

 With ftor you develop a feel for